peblio/app/developer_docs/README.md

 ## Local Server Debug

 Please note, the debug only works in Visual Studio Code.
 Also the debug does not work with python being used in virtualenv.
+Nodeman has been configured to do life refresh.
+After any changes to the server, wait for the files to get re-interpreted and type `rs` on the console where the server runs

 1. Install Visual Studio Code and open project
 2. The launch.json and tasks.json shall create a Debug Launch Confirguration "Server Debug"